-During my recent visit, the cherry blossoms and dogwoods were in full bloom.
-Fat, seasonal tulips and pansies were sprouting up from every flowerbed.
+During my recent visit to the mountain state, the cherry blossoms and dogwoods were in full bloom.
+Fat, seasonal tulips and pansies were sprouting up from every flower bed.
 The smells were delicious.
 Walking the capitol complex taking pictures on a warm springtime day nearly had me drunk from the intoxicating smells.

-Maybe I am biased, but West Virginia’s state capitol is the most beautiful in the nation.
+Maybe I am biased, but West Virginia’s state capital is the most beautiful in the nation.

 The infamous Abraham Lincoln statue